BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 4) Self-learning or Self-teaching Using Method Books

 Many pianists were self-taught, using method books that allow them to learn the basics of piano playing.
 You can avail, for example, of books like Piano for Dummies.
 Such a book can provide you with an excellent means to kickstart your piano learning.
+In your starting days you can start by using appartment paino, then you can upgrade yourself with your skills.

 Method books have been around for quite a long time.
 With the help of an exemplary method book, you can engage in a do-it-yourself study of the piano without needing a piano instructor.